ItaiAxelrad/itaiaxelrad/README.md

 # Hi 👋

-I'm Itai Axelrad, engineer turned programmer.
+I'm Itai Axelrad, a software/environmental engineer.
 My focus is in front-end web development.
 You can find me working on my latest projects in Boulder or [climbing](https://www.axelradclimbing.com/) in the surrounding mountains.
 Check out my [portfolio site](https://www.itaiaxelrad.com) to learn more or get in touch!

 ## Experience